-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children of staff: - a. where the member of staff has been employed for 2 years or more at the time of application, - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage. - 3.
-Children whose parent, legal quardian or carer has attended church 3 times a month for the past 3 years.
-The Governors reserve the right to ask the Parish Priest to confirm the regularity of worship.
-Parents, legal guardians or carers must be resident within 3 miles of the school. - 4.
-Children whose parent, legal guardian or carer, at least one of whom worships at least twice monthly for the past year, in a church or chapel of a Christian denomination, affiliated nationally to 'Churches Together in Britain and Ireland' (CTBI) or to 'The Evangelical Alliance'.
-The Governors reserve the right to ask the Priest or Minister to confirm the regularity of worship.
-Parents, legal guardians or carers must be resident within 3 miles of the school. - 5.
-Children of other faiths whose parent, legal guardian or carer takes part at least twice monthly for the past year in their own faith and desires them to attend this Church of England school because of the school's religious tradition.
-The Governors reserve the right to ask the appropriate religious leader to confirm the regularity of participation in their own faith. - 6.
-The School's Supplementary Information Form /Clergy Reference Form should be returned directly to the school.
-In the event that during the period specified for attendance at worship the church/place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 7.
-Children of families of no religious affiliation but whose parent, legal guardian or carer wish their children to participate in the ethos of this Church of England school.
+- 1. Children in public care ("looked after" and previously looked after children). \\ - 2.
+Children of staff: - a.
+Where the member of staff has been employed for 2 years or more at the time of application, and/or - b.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage. - 3.
+Children whose parent, legal guardian or carer has attended St. Andrew's, St. Margaret's or any other CofE Church in the Hillingdon borough 2 times a month for the past 2 years.
+The Governors reserve the right to ask the Parish Priest to confirm the regularity of worship. - 4.
+Children whose parent, legal guardian or carer, at least one of whom worships at least twice monthly for the past year, in a church or chapel of a Christian denomination, affiliated nationally to 'Churches Together in England or to 'The Evangelical Alliance'.
+The Governors reserve the right to ask the Priest or Minister to confirm the regularity of worship. - 5.
+Children of other faiths whose parent, legal guardian or carer takes part at least twice monthly for the past year in their own faith and desire them to attend this Church of England school because of the school's religious tradition.
+The Governors reserve the right to ask the appropriate religious leader to confirm the regularity of participation in their own faith.
+The School's Supplementary Information Form /Clergy Reference Form should be returned directly to the school. - 6.
+Children of families of no religious affiliation but whose parent, legal guardian or carer wish their children to participate in the ethos of this Church of England School. \\\